 - Diamond Retailers Where You Can Buy Diamonds With Large and Small Culets

-The Diamond Culet and Its Evolution From Old-Cut to Modern-Cut
+What is the Diamond Culet?
+Its Evolution From Old-Cut to Modern-Cut

 A diamond has different parts.
 They include the crown area, table area, girdle, and culet.
 Each has its measurements, indicating if the diamond falls to the average and safe thresholds or not.